 If you’re specifically considering having your website created by a website company in the top 50 on Google, then the average is a bit higher at GHc3,460.

-Alternatively, prefer the services of a freelancer, the average cost comes down to GHc827.
+Alternatively, if you prefer the services of a freelancer, the average website design cost comes down to GHc827.

 That’s a great question.
 Honestly speaking, there are a lot of factors.
 That’s why we found website packages and prices ranging from as low as GHc300 to a high of GHc18,000.
-And that says nothing about the firms that don’t even show their pricing.
+And that says nothing about the firms that don’t even show their website pricing or estimates.

 - Website Type and Function